apploft/APLPullToRefreshContainer/README.md

 You have to own the UIViewController instance you pass because the container takes a weak reference.

 ### Your Content View Controller

-Import header file:

-	#import "APLPullToRefreshViewController.h"

 Your content view controller embeded via the segue named _aplContent_ or added via the _embedContentViewController:_  has to provide a _scrollView_ property that is observed by the container.
-To work out-of-the-box with _UITableView_ etc., it will work, too, if you view controller's view *is* a _UIScrollView_.
+To work out-of-the-box with _UITableView_ etc., it will work, too, if you view controller's view __is__ a _UIScrollView_.
 If it is not, please provide the _scrollView_ property.

-* If you do not like the default Pull to Refresh view (which is just a transparent view with a UIActivityIndicatorView), you can either implement _aplPullToRefreshContainer:didInstallPullToRefreshView:_ in your container to customize the default appearence.
+* If you do not like the default Pull to Refresh view (which is just a transparent view with a UIActivityIndicatorView), you can either implement _aplPullToRefreshContainer:didInstallPullToRefreshView:_ in your delegate to customize the default appearence.

 For more sophisticated layouts, please provide a custom view via _-aplPullToRefreshPullToRefreshViewForContainer:_.
 It may optionally conform to the _APLPullToRefreshView_ protocol. __Make sure to set a height constraint for the view you provide (or make it have an intrinsic height) or it will have no height.__